 10. PLACED ON GENERAL FILE

-10-1 After a bill has been reported back to the House by its assigned committee and the standing committee report read to the body and entered in the journal, it shall be placed on general file.
+10-1 After a bill has been reported back to the House by its assigned committee, it shall be placed on general file.

 ORDER OF GENERAL FILE

 10-2 Bills on the general file shall be considered in the following order: first, "Do Pass" bills; second, "Without Recommendation" bills; and third, "Do Not Pass" bills.
 The general appropriation bill for the major expenses of the state government shall not be considered in committee of the whole until printed copies of the bill shall have been distributed to the members at least 24 hours prior to consideration.
 [Ref: Mason's §§ 1 to 29]

 10-3 After a bill has been read, it shall be in order for the standing committee chairman, or in his absence, a member of the standing committee:

 (a) To move the committee recommendations on the bill and any standing committee amendments.
 He shall move for the adoption of these amendments and give an explanation of them.
 After that motion has been disposed of, the sponsor of the bill or any other member asked to do so, shall be given an opportunity to explain the measure.
 He may yield the floor to others who may offer further explanations, questions, or